System-Level

 This department oversees continuous-improvement initiatives for the System.
 Continuous improvement ensures that System departments and programs routinely examine the quality of their operations and gauge constituent satisfaction.
 These efforts allow the System to identify opportunities for modifications and enhancements designed to result in a better student experience.

 The IE team operates a reporting protocol in which progress toward objectives may be tracked and measured.
-Additional functionalities of the continuous-improvement process include student surveys (indirect assessment), assessment of student learning in University courses (direct assessment), and routine review of degree programs to ensure a current and relevant curriculum.
+Additional functionalities of the continuous-improvement process include indirect assessment via student surveys.
 Some continuous-improvement work is managed directly by the IE team; others involve the IE team in a consultancy or supportive role.
 IE may also be described as a System-wide culture of systematic self-reflection, evidence-based decision making, and continuous improvement.

 Policy & Program Management